grafana/grafana/docs/sources/datasources/tempo/configure-tempo-data-source.md

 ## Trace to metrics

 {{% admonition type="note" %}}
-This feature is behind the `traceToMetrics` [feature toggle][configure-grafana-feature-toggles].
+This feature is behind the `traceToMetrics` [feature toggle](/docs/grafana/<GRAFANA_VERSION>/setup-grafana/configure-grafana/feature-toggles).
+This feature is already available in Grafana Cloud.
-If you use Grafana Cloud, open a [support ticket in the Cloud Portal](/profile/org#support) to access this feature.
 {{% /admonition %}}

 The **Trace to metrics** setting configures the [trace to metrics feature](/blog/2022/08/18/new-in-grafana-9.1-trace-to-metrics-allows-users-to-navigate-from-a-trace-span-to-a-selected-data-source/) available when integrating Grafana with Tempo.